Berengarius13/L-Getloc_CI/To_do.md

 5. Yet to implement load_error and JavaScript is still out in the open.

-5. We can run ML algorithms to analyze data.
+7. We can run ML algorithms to analyze data.

+5. MAC and IMEI